RIVERS OF LIFE

 The new Jerusalem is the glorified Church, the Body of Christ.
 The Throne of God and of the Lamb will be located forever in the new Jerusalem, in the Bride of the Lamb.
 All the nations of saved peoples of the earth will draw life, light, blessing, righteousness, joy, healing, love, peace, energy to accomplish their roles, from the personalities of the saints.
 The saints are portrayed as trees of life planted by the River of the Spirit of God.

-And he shewed me a pure river of water of life, clear as crystal, proceeding out of the throne of God and of the Lamb.
+And he showed me a pure river of water of life, clear as crystal, proceeding from the throne of God and of the Lamb.
 (Revelation 22:1)

 Revelation 22:1 is a symbolic portrayal of the Life of the Spirit issuing from the personalities of the members of the Body of Christ.
 Now the water of eternal life is clear as crystal, no longer being clouded by the sin and self-seeking of the saints.

-In the midst of the street of it, and on either side of the river, was there the tree of life, which bare twelve manner of fruits, and yielded her fruit every month: and the leaves of the tree were for the healing of the nations.
+In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
+The leaves of the tree were for the healing of the nations.
 (Revelation 22:2)